paritytech/shasper/README.md

 cargo +nightly install --git https://github.com/alexcrichton/wasm-gc
 ```

 Additionally, install `clang` and `llvm`, e.g. via the package manager for your distribution.

-After that, clone the repo and compile the WebAssembly runtime:
+Clone the repo and optionally compile the WebAssembly runtime.
+Note that if you want to connect to a testnet, please skip compiling WebAssembly runtime step.

 ```bash
 git clone https://github.com/paritytech/shasper.git